 - Analytics: knowing what is broken is the only way to fix it.
 Analytics help a company optimize their sales funnel process to be more efficient and profitable.

 Focusing on how the user interacts with a website drives everything.
-Creating a great user experience is based on design, content and technology.
-Making sure the website targets the right prospective customer (customer avatar) and having a story tell or a path to follow is what makes a website a powerful sales and marketing tool.
+Create a great user experience using the 30-30-40 experience model focusing on design, content and technology.
+Make sure the website targets the right prospective customer (customer avatar) and having a story tell or a path to follow is what makes a website a powerful sales and marketing tool.
 The message a company has to say, how the content is laid out, where the navigation buttons are, and what calls to actions there are all determine how the user will interact with the website.
 The technology used is the base upon which design and content can be effective and must be optimized to make the website as fast and safe as possible.